MicrosoftDocs/partner-rest/partner-rest/develop/referral-connectors.md

 ## Flow document process

-Flow document for a referral connector synchronizes a partner referral with a CRM lead from Dynamics 365.
+The flow document for a referral connector synchronizes a partner referral with a CRM lead from Dynamics 365.

 1. Connector gets a token to connect to `https://api.partner.microsoft.com/v1.0/engagements/referrals`.
 2. Connector obtains referral that triggered the connector using `https://api.partner.microsoft.com/v1.0/engagements/referrals/{id}`.